Flu Shot the Sheriff? But Can I Flu Shot Employees?

 To address this, can an employer require employees to get flu shots?
 Not surprisingly, the answer is not simple.

-Can I Force All Employee to Get a Flu Shot and Fire Those Who Refuse?
+Can I Force All Employees to Get a Flu Shot and Fire Those Who Refuse?

 This definitely will not work if an employee objects on religious grounds.
 Federal and state law prohibit discrimination on religious grounds.
 They also both require employers to make reasonable accommodations to workplace policies to accommodate employees’ religious beliefs.
 Failing to modify a mandatory-flu-shot policy due to someone’s religious objection is a problem zone.
 In January 2018, a hospital in North Carolina settled a claim for $89,000 with Christian and Muslim employees who were fired after refusing to get a flu shot based on their religious beliefs.